Overview

-You can modify an existing CivicSend Message as long as it is not Sent yet.
+You can modify an existing CivicSend message as long as it is not Sent yet.
 That means it can be a Draft or Scheduled message, but cannot be a Sent message.

 Instructions